MagikEh/ColourCubed/README.md

 ColourCubed
 ---
 :D I made a pretty!
 Colours are represented using a RGB system, mapped to cubes in a 3D space.
 The cube's colour is chosen by the percentage distance of the cube to the origin on a 3D cartisean plane multipluied by 255.
-These are the results in multiple versions.
+There are two versions, the original in Java and a newer one in Javascript utilizing ThreeJS.
+Checkout the [Javascript version](https://magikeh.github.io/ColourCubed/JavascriptVersion/ColourCubed.html) in your browser!
 ![Java Demo Image](https://i.imgur.com/T5aQk0W.png)

 =-=-=-=-Bugs N Stuff-=-=-=-=